 Got it.
 Will address right away.

 Can’t read right now — will check it out in 5 hours.

-Once upon a time in the 90s, some prophet of doom (like Marc Cuban or equivalent) proclaimed that ’tis better to have responded to an email within 30 seconds than to never have lov’d at all — and Responsive People are true believers.
+Once upon a time in the 90s, some prophet of doom (a Marc Cuban or equivalent) proclaimed that ’tis better to have responded to an email within 10 seconds than to never have lov’d at all — and Responsive People are true believers.
 They’re the people who cut their teeth on Blackberrys and uttered troubling phrases like “I can’t live without BBM” out loud and in earnest.
 Members of this always-on and eminently reachable cohort have crafted their mobile signatures to say things like:

 Sent from mobile please forgive any typos

 This curt apologia is a cop-out.
 If the purpose of a fast response is to make the recipient feel heard, it doesn’t work.
 Your pathological hair-trigger stimulus response does not equal (or even approach) understanding.
 This may be subtle, but remember that Pavlov’s dog didn’t drool because he was hungry.
 He got hungry because someone rang a bell.